AknoLeonel/AknoLeonel/README.md

 # Hello World! :computer:

- Pleasure! my name is Leonel and you are in the profile of an incipient data science.⚛️ Currently specializing in Big Data, Machine Learning, Data Science and A.I...⚛️
+Hey guys,
+My name is Leonel Paiva, I'm 19 years old, I'm from Brasília-DF Studying Data Science, but since the age of 16 I've been in the programming area, I intend to continue as a Data Scientist until I graduate in Astrophysics!
+I have a good base of Python, JavaScript... notions of Data Analysis and Machine Learning.🔭

 :telescope:<i>“In the vastness of space and the immensity of time, it is my joy to share a planet and an epoch with Annie” </i>:telescope: